 As is the case with other mortgages you can lock in different interest periods.
 Locking in for over 15-20 years typically becomes very expensive, and is often not necessary as large sums have been repaid already so the interest risk that remains is limited.

-In these days, when interest rates are at an all-time historical low, a forward mortgage is especially attractive for mortgage owners with a mortgage especially of 6-9,5 years old, who will need to secure a follow-up financing in the years to come.
+In these days, when interest rates are still at a very moderate level, a forward mortgage is especially attractive for mortgage owners with a mortgage, especially of 6-9,5 years old, who will need to secure a follow-up financing in the years to come.
 Mortgages that are that old were often concluded at high interest rates.
-Using a forward mortgage you can then lock in todays low rates.
+Using a forward mortgage you can then lock in today's low rates.

-Example imagine you have closed a mortgage in 2012 with a 10 year fixed interest period at 4,5%.
+Example: Imagine you have closed a mortgage in 2012 with a 10 year fixed interest period at 4,5%.
 In 2022 you can refinance your mortgage without penalty.
-To benefit from todays low interest rates and the penalty free refinancing in 2022, you can use a forward contract for a new mortgage that starts in 2022.
+To benefit from today's moderate interest rates and the penalty-free refinancing in 2022, you can use a forward contract for a new mortgage that starts in 2022.
 Typically you do pay a small premium over current interest rates.
-But that would still be much lower then the interest rate you are paying now (4,5%).
+But that would still be much lower than the interest rate you are paying now (4,5%).
 If interest rates stay the same you do not need such a forward contract, but there is a risk that rates increase.
 Using a forward contract you create future security about your interest payments.